Ghost: the story of my blog

 But the big selling point was JavaScript

 .
 Because it made it really fast (compared to old WordPress PHP).
 And it was also kinda beautiful.
 The themes were clean and responsive and with a lot of negative space.
 The admin was simple and intuitive, with only a couple of areas that you could manage.
-And finally, the writing experience.
-Here it is (sorry for the text inception):
+And finally,

 It's simple.
 Clean.
 Without distractions.
 Settings and other metadata about the article are hidden behind the sidebar button in the top right corner.
 A minimal word counter in the bottom right corner.
 And that's it.
 For me, it was exactly what I was looking for: a blank page that I can fill, press Publish and it was live.